YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 **gtmenv**

-Sets a default environment for YottaDB/GT.M replication.
+Sets a default environment for YottaDB replication.
 It takes two arguments:

 * The name of the instance/database directory
-* The YottaDB/GT.M version
+* The YottaDB version

 Example: source ./env A V6.3-000A_x86_64